JZ6/Operating-System-Programs/README.md

 # Operating-Systems-Programming
-A collection of core operating system programs written in C,
+A collection of core programs for an operating system written in C,
 Including:
-* System Call Interceptor,
+* System Call Interceptor
 * Synchronization via locks and Mutexs
-* Memory management
+* Memory management (Eviction Algorithms, Multi Level Tables)
-* EXT2 File System
+* Complete Implementation of EXT2 File System